facebook/react-native-website/docs/transforms.md

 ## Transform Origin

-The `transformOrigin` property sets the origin for an element's transformations.
+The `transformOrigin` property sets the origin for a view's transformations.
 The transform origin is the point around which a transformation is applied.
 By default, the origin of a transform is `center`.

 # Example